EmergeTools/ETSymbolication/Readme.md

 - macOS

-If the required Binary has not been extracted yet:
+If the required Device x OS x Framework pairing has not been extracted yet:

 - iOS Device on the correct version
-- An Apple Developer Account if the required Binary has not been extracted yet
+- An Apple Developer Account

 ### Extracting Framework Symbols